osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 ### Find your Windows Host IP Address

 The QNX device needs to connect to your Windows host, not WSL.
+Find it by running this command:

 ```bash
 ipconfig
 ```
+and taking ntoe of the IPv4 address

 ### Set the Server IP

-In your WSL terminal, edit camera_streamer.c

-Change the `SERVER_IP` macro to the Windows IP address you just found.
+Edit camera_streamer.c to change the `SERVER_IP` macro to the Windows IP address you just found.

 ---